Isangeles/fire/README.md

 Communication between client and server is realized through a JSON request/response system.

-Currently in a very early development stage.
+Currently in a early development stage.
 ## Build & Run
 Get sources from git:
 ```